kubernetes/kubernetes/docs/kube-controller-manager.md

       --cluster-cidr=<nil>: CIDR Range for Pods in cluster.
       --cluster-name="": The instance prefix for the cluster --concurrent-endpoint-syncs=0: The number of endpoint syncing operations that will be done concurrently.
 Larger number = faster endpoint updating, but more CPU (and network) load
       --concurrent_rc_syncs=0: The number of replication controllers that are allowed to sync concurrently.
-Larger number = more reponsive replica management, but more CPU (and network) load
+Larger number = more responsive replica management, but more CPU (and network) load
       --deleting-pods-burst=10: Number of nodes on which pods are bursty deleted in case of node failure.
 For more details look into RateLimiter.
       --deleting-pods-qps=0.1: Number of nodes per second on which pods are deleted in case of node failure.
   -h, --help=false: help for kube-controller-manager
       --kubeconfig="": Path to kubeconfig file with authorization and master location information.
-      --master="": The address of the Kubernetes API server (overrides any value in kubeconfig) --namespace-sync-period=0: The period for syncing namespace life-cycle updates --node-monitor-grace-period=40s: Amount of time which we allow running Node to be unresponsive before marking it unhealty.
+      --master="": The address of the Kubernetes API server (overrides any value in kubeconfig) --namespace-sync-period=0: The period for syncing namespace life-cycle updates --node-monitor-grace-period=40s: Amount of time which we allow running Node to be unresponsive before marking it unhealthy.
 Must be N times more than kubelet's nodeStatusUpdateFrequency, where N means number of retries allowed for kubelet to post node status.
       --node-monitor-period=5s: The period for syncing NodeStatus in NodeController.
-      --node-startup-grace-period=1m0s: Amount of time which we allow starting Node to be unresponsive before marking it unhealty.
+      --node-startup-grace-period=1m0s: Amount of time which we allow starting Node to be unresponsive before marking it unhealthy.
       --node-sync-period=0: The period for syncing nodes from cloudprovider.
 Longer periods will result in fewer calls to cloud provider, but may delay addition of new nodes to cluster.
-      --pod-eviction-timeout=0: The grace peroid for deleting pods on failed nodes.
+      --pod-eviction-timeout=0: The grace period for deleting pods on failed nodes.
       --port=0: The port that the controller-manager's http service runs on --profiling=true: Enable profiling via web interface host:port/debug/pprof/ --pvclaimbinder-sync-period=0: The period for syncing persistent volumes and persistent volume claims